11 Best Bar Top Epoxy Brands [2026]

 Promise Epoxy

 Promise epoxy also states that their resin is food safe once cured, so you can use it on surfaces like tabletops that may come into contact with food.
-Additionally, it works well with pigments and dyes, allowing for creative customization.
+Additionally, it works well with pigments and dyes, so you can create all different kinds of patterns and colors.

-See our article all about food safety with resin.
+See this article all about food safety with resin.

 3. Superclear Table Top Epoxy